Wanpaku/Process-monitor/README.rst

 Description
 ===========

-This program created showing active processes and used memory.
+This program created showing active processes, used memory, CPU usage and hard disk space.

 Copyright (C) 2025  Teg Miles.
 Process monitor is free software: you can redistribute it and/or modify it